thesp0nge/dawnscanner/Roadmap.md

 * adding test for CVE-2013-4164
 * adding test for CVE-2013-4457
 * adding test for CVE-2013-4562
+* added a '-z' flag to exit the process with the number of issues found as exit code
+* added a Cross Site Scripting in Simple Form gem

 * detect sinks for XSS in Padrino applications
 * detect reflected XSS in Padrino applications